nodejs/node/doc/api/child_process.markdown

 Node provides a tri-directional `popen(3)` facility through the `child_process` module.

-It is possible to stream data through a child's `stdin`, `stdout`, and `stderr` in a fully non-blocking way.
+It is possible to stream data through a child’s `stdin`, `stdout`, and `stderr` in a fully non-blocking way.
 (Note that some programs use line-buffered I/O internally.
-That doesn't affect node.js but it means data you send to the child process may not be immediately consumed.)
+That doesn’t affect node.js but it means data you send to the child process may not be immediately consumed.)

 To create a child process use `require('child_process').spawn()` or